Avinash30-12/Amazon-clone/README.md

 # Amazon-clone
-Amazon clone using HTML and CSS
+❖ Amazon clone – (frontend)
+This Project provided me an overview of the main components for building a basic website layout using HTML and CSS on the front-end.